minimal1st/tallest_buildings_in_montreal/README.md

 ### How to Launch the Application

--To launch the application, download the folder containing the source files and open `index.html` in your favorite browser.
+- To launch the application, download the folder containing the source files and open `index.html` in your favorite browser.

 ### Overview of the Project